-His 40 years of professional experience include all facets of managing information services and high technology businesses, including general management with P&L responsibility, operations, product management, sales, marketing, customer service, human resources management, technical consulting, manufacturing, and both software and hardware development.
+His 45 years of professional experience include all facets of managing information services and high technology businesses, including general management with P&L responsibility, operations, product management, sales, marketing, customer service, human resources management, technical consulting, teaching, manufacturing, and both software and hardware development.

 In 2007, the editors of eWEEK, CIO Insight and Baseline selected Mr. Happ as one of the Top 100 Most Influential People in IT and one of the Top 100 CIOs.

 In 2008, the Center for Digital Strategies at the Tuck Business School at Dartmouth appointed Mr. Happ as Executive Fellow and first CIO in residence for the spring term.

 In 2010, the Nonprofit Technology Network (NTEN) honored Mr. Happ with a Lifetime Achievement Award for technology leadership in the nonprofit community.

 In 2011, he was selected to be a Fellow and Practitioner in Residence at the Rockefeller Foundation’s Bellagio Center, where he began work on a book on collaboration.

 From 2012 to April 2016, Mr. Happ was a member of the Bill & Melinda Gates Foundation Technology Partner Network (TPN).

 From 2008 to 2015, Mr. Happ volunteered as a software design and grants judge in the Microsoft Imagine Cup, the world’s largest student software competition.

 In 2016, he was honored as a Leadership Fellow for NetHope, an organization he co-founded in 2001.